qzydustin/qzydustin.github.io/_posts/2022-07-28-essential-linux-command-toolkit-for-everyday-use.md

   systemctl restart httpd
   ```

-## nohup
+## Nohup

-The nohup command only writes to nohup.out if the output would otherwise go to the terminal.
-If you have redirected the output of the command somewhere else - including /dev/null - that's where it goes instead.
+The nohup command is used to run another command without being affected by hangups.
+It writes to nohup.out only if the output is not redirected elsewhere.

 ```shell
 nohup command >/dev/null 2>&1
 ```

-If you're using nohup, that probably means you want to run the command in the background by putting another & on the end of the whole thing:
+To run the command in the background, add an ampersand at the end:

 ```shell
 nohup command >/dev/null 2>&1 &